Johnson, Julie

 They have raised $138K in campaign contributions, with most of it from individual donors.
 The biggest industry source is communications/electronics, contributing $28K.
 Organizations spend $470.5 million lobbying on topics their committees oversee.
 The biggest areas are trade and homeland security.
 This reflects the lobbying ecosystem around their committee work, not money paid to them directly.

-They vote in most roll calls, participating in 90% of roll calls.
+They miss a notable number of votes, participating in 84% of roll calls.
 They frequently work across the aisle, with 51% of their co-sponsored bills involving members of the other party.

 Overall, they have a higher-than-average financial footprint compared to other House members.
 The biggest factors are stock trading disclosures and outside spending on their races.